Insurers offer $10,000 reward to combat fraud

 Gift is part of GIA's efforts to rope in insurers, regulators and members of the public "to collectively combat insurance fraud and mitigate claims cost inflation".

+"We introduced this scheme to encourage members of the public to play a more proactive role in tackling this problem together so that insurance in Singapore remains accessible."

-Members of the public who have been approached to get involved in insurance fraud or are currently holding relevant evidence of others committing fraud should participate in the scheme, the GIA added.
+People who have been approached to get involved in insurance fraud or are holding relevant evidence of others committing fraud should participate in the scheme, the GIA added.

 The recently announced Criminal Law Reform Bill criminalises dishonest or fraudulent intent to deceive a victim.

-Meanwhile, the GIA Fraud Management System, which employs data analytics and artificial intelligence to detect fraud cases in motor and travel insurance, has detected more than 9,000 suspicious claims since its inception in 2017.
+Meanwhile, the GIA Fraud Management System, which employs data analytics and artificial intelligence to spot fraud cases for motor and travel insurance, has detected more than 9,000 suspicious claims since its inception in 2017.

 It is, however, not known how many perpetrators have been taken to task as a result.